Lucielle-Voeffray/TumblrFeed/README.md

 This is a Discord bot that will perform searches on Tumblr for you and create a personalized feed in a Discord channel.
 In order to keep all the information needed, I decided to set a postgres database up.

+As of now, there is no working releases.

 ## Privacy of information

 In order to keep your information private, the database will not store your discord handle, but a hash of your handle.